greenelab/nature_news_disparities/analysis_scripts/qc_scripts/pipeline_qc.md

 #### plotting quote stats

 Between pipeline step 3 and 4 we are predicting the genders of speakers using genderize.io.
-So we expect almost exactly the same number of quotes and length of quotes.
+So we expect exactly the same number of quotes and almost exactly the same length of quotes (unicode characters + whitespace editing happens in step 4).
 We also expect that the number of UNKNOWN gendered speakers typically decrease, and the number of MALE/FEMALE speakers may increase.
 This is not a completely 1:1 measurement.
 Pipeline level 3 only identifies the number of male/female/unknown named entities, there is no gender based quote attribution checked at this stage.
 Quote attribution is in step 4.

 <img src="pipeline_qc_files/figure-markdown_github/unnamed-chunk-11-1.png" width="50%" /><img src="pipeline_qc_files/figure-markdown_github/unnamed-chunk-11-2.png" width="50%" /><img src="pipeline_qc_files/figure-markdown_github/unnamed-chunk-11-3.png" width="50%" /><img src="pipeline_qc_files/figure-markdown_github/unnamed-chunk-11-4.png" width="50%" /><img src="pipeline_qc_files/figure-markdown_github/unnamed-chunk-11-5.png" width="50%" />